LostSignal/SimpleWebServer/README.md

 # SimpleWebServer
-A very simple webserver for running websites locally.
+A very simple webserver for running local websites and Unity WebGL builds.